Kirbologist/Raman-Scattering-Code-Conversion/README.md

 SMARTIES was written by Walter Somerville, Baptiste Auguié, and Eric Le Ru (copyright 2015).
 The package is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 You may find the original SMARTIES package here: https://www.wgtn.ac.nz/scps/research/research-groups/raman-lab/numerical-tools/smarties

-The code in tensor_matrix_cast.h was written by DavidAce on the following stackoverflow thread: https://stackoverflow.com/questions/48795789/eigen-unsupported-tensor-to-eigen-matrix (accessed 17 Dec 2021)
+The code in `tensor_matrix_cast.hpp` was written by DavidAce on the following stackoverflow thread: https://stackoverflow.com/questions/48795789/eigen-unsupported-tensor-to-eigen-matrix (accessed 17 Dec 2021)

 Parts of the Eigen 3.4.0 library have been included under the MPL2 license and parts of the Boost 1.77.0 library have been included under the Boost license.
 Eigen and Boost were made by their respective developers listed on their websites.